A laser alignment device is great if you want to align a drill press or milling machine to a workpiece.

 I machined all of the parts in about 2 hours including time to think about dimensions and to design parts.

-I actually think that this type of laser pointer is as good as if not better than the roughly £100 ones that are around with the suppliers at the moment.
+I actually think that this type of laser alignment device is as good as if not better than the roughly £100 ones that are around with the suppliers at the moment.

 I’ve now used this in anger a number of times and it makes a lot of alignment work so much easier.
 The main image shows me using it to align the holes on the backplate for the Warco WM240b Collet Chuck.